ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 In the Set function we use Lock in order to prevent problems when we write data to the file on this critical section of code, we use defer to unlock the mutex when the function finish.

-After we use the Seek function to move the cursor to the end of the file, this is because we want to append data to the file.
+After we use the Seek function to move the cursor to the end of the file, this is because we want always to append data to the file.

 Finally we use the WriteString function to write the key value pair to the file, we also add a new line at the end of the string, this is because we want to separate the key value pair by a new line.

 ### Get data from key

-Previusly we access to data from key using a map, this is because we saved the the value on memory, this works fine but because now we save the data on a file we search the data here.
+Previusly we access to data from key using a map, this is because we saved the the value on memory, this works fine but because now we are saving the data on a file we should search the data here.

-We will continue uses a map to store key,  but we will change the type of the value,  instead of save the string value,  we will save the byte offset of the value on the file, in this way we can access directly to the value of the key using 0(1) time complexity,  another option could be to loop over the file and search the value, but this will be O(n) time complexity and if we a lot of entries this could be pretty slow and inefficient.
+We will continue uses a map to store key, but we will change the type of the value,  instead of save the string value,  we will save the byte offset of the value on the file, with this we can go directly to a offset in the file  ,another option could be to loop over the file and search the value, but this will be O(n) time complexity and if we a lot of entries this could be pretty slow and inefficient.

 we have to make this changes
 engine.go